Full workflow

 Poll

-GET /orders/{id} or order webhooks when you need the full detail response with imported vs registered domains, line items, and generated users.5.
+GET /orders/{id} or order webhooks when you need the full detail response with imported vs registered domains, line items, and personas.4.
 Watch fulfillment webhooks

 The progression for a Smartlead-backed order:When